 Whilst providing a basic but essential level of protection, the Cyber Essentials scheme enables organisations that believe they are practicing robust cyber security to benefit by making this a unique selling point thereby enabling business.
 Upon certification, they can then demonstrate to their customers that their data is adequately protected and that they take cyber security seriously.

-There are two levels of certification which are described on the Getting Your Business Certified page.
+There are two levels of certification which are described here.